 Transitional Arrangements

-- Plots registered after the FHS comes into force must comply with FHS immediately
+- Projects submitted on or after 24 March 2027 must comply with FHS immediately

-- Transitional arrangements operate on an individual building basis, not site-wide β different plots on the same site may fall under different regulations
+- Transitional arrangements operate on an individual building basis, not site-wide.
+Different plots on the same site may fall under different regulations

-- βCommenceβ is defined to include drainage and foundation work, not just superstructure
+- “Commence” is defined to include drainage and foundation work, not just superstructure

 Key Dates for Developers

-| Milestone | Expected Date | What It Means for Developers |
+| Milestone | Date | What It Means for Developers |

 |---|---|---|

-| FHS consultation response | Early 2026 | Confirms final regulations, fabric specs, and transitional arrangements |
+| Approved Documents published | 24 March 2026 | Final regulations, fabric specs, and transitional arrangements confirmed |

-| FHS comes into force | Late 2026 | Plot registration deadline for transitional eligibility |
+| FHS comes into force | 24 March 2027 | Application deadline for transitional eligibility |

-| Transitional period | Late 2026 β late 2027 | 12-month window to commence Part L 2021 plots |
+| Transitional period | 24 Mar 2027 – 24 Mar 2028 | 12-month window to commence Part L 2021 projects |

-| Transitional period ends | Late 2027 | All new homes must comply with FHS β no exceptions |
+| Transitional period ends | 24 March 2028 | All new homes must comply with FHS, no exceptions |

 Compliance Methodology